-25. The representative of India said that the point raised by the observer for Australia was very important as it concerned a point of substance and not of procedures.
+- 25. The representative of India said that the point raised by the observer for Australia was very important as it concerned a point of substance and not of procedures.
 He suggested that paragraph 4 of the text of the procedures which was a point of substance should remain as it stood.
 Paragraphs 1, 2 and 3 were only points of procedure.
 If paragraph 4 went beyond the Agreement, as suggested by the observer for Australia, there was a reason to postpone a decision on the text.
-His delegation had no definite views and would like to hear the opinion of other delegations on paragraph 4.
-26. The representative of the United States urged the Committee to take a decision at the present meeting with respect to the text under consideration because there were certain concrete instances in which decisions were needed.
+His delegation had no definite views and would like to hear the opinion of other delegations on paragraph 4. - 26.
+The representative of the United States urged the Committee to take a decision at the present meeting with respect to the text under consideration because there were certain concrete instances in which decisions were needed.
 He agreed with the representative of the European Economic Community on that point and supported his suggestion that the Committee adopt the text in its present form, without deleting paragraph 4.
 In the meantime, the secretariat could be requested to prepare a paper.
 The Committee would revert to the matter at a later meeting.
-He wondered why the observer for Australia had raised the question and what reservations the Australian authorities might wish to make in acceding to the Agreement.

-27. The observer for Australia said that non-adoption of procedures for reservations could indeed be unsatisfactory for countries wishing to enter reservations.
+He wondered why the observer for Australia had raised the question and what reservations the Australian authorities might wish to make in acceding to the Agreement. - 27.
+The observer for Australia said that non-adoption of procedures for reservations could indeed be unsatisfactory for countries wishing to enter reservations.
 However, to adopt the present procedures would constitute a precedent that would create bad GATT law.
 It remained that a procedure formally adopted by the Committee would have a more binding effect than any gentlemen's agreement that might be agreed to by the Parties.
-Given the length of time since the Agreement had been initialled, a two-month delay would cause less damage in the long term than the introduction of a principle which the Parties might regret at a later date.

-28. The observer for New Zealand said that his authorities would also regret if the Committee were to decide at this meeting on the procedures in its present form.
-He would appreciate to have some further time to consider the question whether paragraph 4 of the procedures was in conformity with Article 23 of the Agreement.
+Given the length of time since the Agreement had been initialled, a two-month delay would cause less damage in the long term than the introduction of a principle which the Parties might regret at a later date. - 28.
+The observer for New Zealand said that his authorities would also regret it if the Committee were to decide at this meeting on the procedures regarding reservations, if there were doubts as to whether they were in conformity with Article 23 of the Agreement.
+He would appreciate having further time to consider the question.